linglesloggia/PONData/README.md

 ## Dataset Overview

-The dataset is available for download [here](https://partage.imt.fr/index.php/s/nEGj4ENnWYgFGE2)
+For accessing the dataset [here](https://partage.imt.fr/index.php/apps/forms/s/LrGgmXkFEnmqyNFZdRnx7jF5)

 Each dataset (ZIP file) corresponds to a specific 24-hour traffic pattern.
 Currently, six datasets are available (and the collection is growing), each featuring a distinct traffic behavior.
 These datasets include: